sjlu/sunrise/README.md

     grunt deploy

-This will create a new branch, `gh-pages` which will have a clean release.
-You'll be able to view it at `http://<username>.github.com/<project>`.
+This will create a new branch, `gh-pages` which will have a clean root structure of your `/public` directory with minified files.

+#### Github Pages

+Run the following command in order to view it at `http://[username].github.com/[project]`.

+    git push origin gh-pages

+#### Heroku

+You can easily deploy to Heroku also, you'll need to use a custom buildpack in order to do so.

+    heroku create --stack cedar --buildpack https://github.com/sjlu/heroku-buildpack-static.git
+    git push heroku gh-pages:master

+Note that the push will take the `gh-pages` and make it the master branch on the remote since Heroku will ignore all branches other than `master`.

 ## Notes